 Was Agriculture the worst blunder the human race ever made?

-Enter agriculture and domestication (Neolithic Revolution) some 13,000years back making possible increasingly large population leading to permanent human settlements.
+Enter agriculture and domestication (Neolithic Revolution) some 13,000years back making possible increasingly large population leading to permanent human settlements forming the basis of modern human civilization as we know it today.
 At least eleven different regions of the Old and New world are know to have been the centers of origin of agriculture as was first identified by Nikolai Vavilov in 1924.
 Below image shows approximate centers of origin of agriculture during the Neolithic revolution and its spread ©️Joe Roe.

 The question one may want to ask at this point is what made the hunter-gatherer change to agriculture for his food?
 The obvious answer being because agriculture provided more food than hunting or foraging which could be stored and took less time to gather.
 Simply put agriculture provided humans with an efficient way to get more food for less amount of work.
 Infact one could argue that it was the adoption of agriculture that gave humans much needed time in hand to be able to compose music, create beautiful architecture, develope language and also breed to further their kind.
 As agriculture spread, human population became larger and denser giving rise to civilizations leading to the current human population of 7.9Billion(as of March2022) where agriculture and its enhanced forms are omnipresent with only very few tibes of hunter-gatherer's remaining.